andrew/ultimate-awesome/README.md

 - [k8s_awesome_document](https://github.com/0voice/k8s_awesome_document) - 【2021年新鲜出炉】K8s（Kubernetes）的工程师资料合辑，书籍推荐，面试题，精选文章，开源项目，PPT，视频，大厂资料.
 - [Awesome-Embodied-Robotics-and-Agent](https://github.com/zchoi/Awesome-Embodied-Robotics-and-Agent) - This is a curated list of "Embodied AI or robot with Large Language Models" research.
 Watch this repository for the latest updates! 🔥.
 - [Awesome-Deepfakes-Detection](https://github.com/Daisy-Zhang/Awesome-Deepfakes-Detection) - A list of tools, papers and code related to Deepfake Detection.
+- [awesome-AI-for-time-series-papers](https://github.com/qingsongedu/awesome-AI-for-time-series-papers) - A professional list of Papers, Tutorials, and Surveys on AI for Time Series in top AI conferences and journals.
 - [awesome-starknet](https://github.com/keep-starknet-strange/awesome-starknet) - A curated list of awesome StarkNet resources, libraries, tools and more.
 - [awesome-soc](https://github.com/cyb3rxp/awesome-soc) - A collection of sources of documentation, as well as field best practices, to build/run a SOC.
 - [awesome-dbdev](https://github.com/huachaohuang/awesome-dbdev) - Awesome materials about database development.